Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ### Application services

 Foundation Classes also include implementation of several  low-level services that facilitate the creation of customizable and  user-friendly applications with Open CASCADE Technology.
 These include:
-  * Unit conversion tools, providing a uniform mechanism for dealing  with quantities and associated physical units: check unit compatibility,  perform conversions of values between different units and so on (see package  *UnitsAPI*).
+  * Unit conversion tools, providing a uniform mechanism for dealing  with quantities and associated physical units: check unit compatibility,  perform conversions of values between different units and so on (see package  *UnitsAPI*);
-  * Basic interpreter of expressions that facilitates the creation of  customized scripting tools, generic definition of expressions and so on (see  package *ExprIntrp*)
+  * Basic interpreter of expressions that facilitates the creation of  customized scripting tools, generic definition of expressions and so on (see  package *ExprIntrp*);
-  * Tools for dealing with configuration resource files (see package  *Resource*) and customizable message files (see package *Message*), making it easy  to provide a multi-language support in applications
+  * Tools for dealing with configuration resource files (see package  *Resource*) and customizable message files (see package *Message*), making it easy  to provide a multi-language support in applications;
   * Progress indication and user break interfaces, giving a  possibility even for low-level algorithms to communicate with the user in a  universal and convenient way.

-@subsection occt_fcug_1_2 Fundamental Concepts
-An object-oriented language structures a system around data  types rather than around the actions carried out on this data.
-In this context,  an **object** is an **instance** of a data type and its definition  determines how it can be used.
-Each data type is implemented by one or more  classes, which make up the basic elements of the system.

-In Open CASCADE Technology the  classes are usually defined using CDL (CASCADE Definition Language) that  provides a certain level of abstraction from pure C++ constructs and ensures a definite  level of similarity in the implementation of classes.
-See *CDL User’s Guide*  for more details.
+@section occt_fcug_2 Basics
+This chapter deals with basic services such as library organization, persistence, data types, memory management,  programming with handles, exception handling, genericity by downcasting and plug-in creation.

+@subsection occt_fcug_2_a Library organization

-This chapter introduces some basic concepts most of which  are directly supported by CDL and used not only in Foundation Classes, but  throughout the whole OCCT library.
+This chapter introduces some basic concepts, which are used not only in Foundation Classes, but  throughout the whole OCCT library.

-@subsubsection occt_fcug_1_2_1 Modules  and toolkits The whole OCCT library is organized in a set of modules.
+@subsubsection occt_fcug_2_a_1 Modules  and toolkits

+The whole OCCT library is organized in a set of modules.
 The  first module, providing most basic services and used by all other modules, is  called Foundation Classes and described by this manual.

 Every module consists primarily of one or several toolkits  (though it can also contain executables, resource units etc.).
 Physically a toolkit  is represented by a shared library (e.g. .so or .dll).
 The toolkit is built  from one or several packages.

-@subsubsection occt_fcug_1_2_2 Packages
+@subsubsection occt_fcug_2_a_2 Packages
 A **package** groups together a number of classes which  have semantic links.
 For example, a geometry package would contain Point, Line,  and Circle classes.
 A package can also contain enumerations, exceptions and  package methods (functions).
 In practice, a class name is prefixed with the  name of its package e.g.
 *Geom_Circle*.
 Data types described in a package may include one or  more of the following data types: